Loading...

 With experience across the lifespan, Zena has found her greatest connection with paediatric clients.
 Zena’s playful nature and empathy allow her to build strong, meaningful relationships that support engagement and progress.
 Zena brings a wealth of experience in hydrotherapy and clinical Pilates, thoughtfully integrating these evidence-based modalities into her therapy to support motor learning, strength, and functional outcomes.
 Zena is committed to her ongoing learning and continually expands her clinical toolbox to better serve her clients.
 Zena brings warmth, creativity, and clinical excellence to every session, making her a valued member of the Neuro Alliance team.

-Alissa Senior Physiotherapist (Currently on Maternity Leave)
+Nicole Senior Physiotherapist (Maternity Leave)

 Speech Pathologists

-Amanda Senior Speech Pathologist - Team Leader
+Ashleigh Senior Speech Pathologist - Team Leader

 Jess Senior Speech Pathologist